LispCookbook/cl-cookbook/macros.md

 ## Backquote and comma

 Before taking another step, we need to introduce a piece of Lisp notation that is indispensable to defining macros, even though technically it is quite independent of macros.
 This is the _backquote facility_.
 As we saw above, the main job of a macro, when all is said and done, is to define a piece of Lisp code, and that means evaluating expressions such as `(list 'prog (list 'setq ...) ...)`.
 As these expressions grow in complexity, it becomes hard to read them and write them.
 What we find ourselves wanting is a notation that provides the skeleton of an expression, with some of the pieces filled in with new expressions.
 That's what backquote provides.
-Instead of the the `list` expression given above, one writes
+Instead of the `list` expression given above, one writes

 ~~~lisp
   `(progn (setq ,v1 ,e) (setq ,v2 ,e))